-Our guided reading priority will be I can have a guess about what will happen next or how a story might end and in our phonics we will learn to, read some common irregular tricky words and to revise the set 1 sounds and blend them together to read words fluently.
+Our reading priority will be ‘I can have a guess about what will happen next or how a story might end’ and to, ‘read some common irregular tricky words’.
+We will also continue to learn and revise the set 1 sounds and blend them together to read words fluently.

 Our topic for term 2 is … ‘Celebrations.’

 This term we will be looking at a variety of different celebrations that are marked by different people such as: Halloween, Bonfire Night, Diwali, Remembrance, Birthdays and Christmas.
-We will investigate different ways to celebrate i.e. through attending parties, making food, cleaning the house, wearing special clothes and giving presents.
+Furthermore, we will investigate different ways to celebrate i.e. through attending parties, making food, cleaning the house, wearing special clothes and giving presents.

-Following this we will be learning how Diwali, the festival of light, is celebrated.
-In science we will explore light and dark and make shadow puppets.
+Following on from this, we will be learning how Diwali, the festival of light, is celebrated and will explore light and dark and make shadow puppets.

-This term our topic will be… ‘Getting to know...’
+This term our topic will be… ‘Getting to Know…’

-As an introduction to school life we will be looking at things the children like about their new school, discussing things they are looking forward to and addressing any concerns or worries they might have.
+As an introduction to school life we will be looking at things the children like about their new school, discussing things they are looking forward to and addressing any concerns they might have.
 We will be examining how we become a class family and comparing this to our families at home.